 Interactive Whiteboards provide a highly engaging learning experience for students.
 In 24 classrooms we have Promethean Interactive Whiteboard (IWB) data projectors and sound field systems.
 All teachers have opportunities to be trained in the use of the IWB’s and link the system from their own notebook laptops.
 Our IWB systems provide highly engaging learning experiences for students and are used on a daily basis within classrooms.

 Rosanna Golf Links Primary School is fortunate enough to have all classrooms equipped with sound field systems.
 A sound field system is a sound system for schools that improves the learning environment for the entire class by improving the sound environment in the classroom.
 Designed specifically for speech sounds, these systems greatly enhance speech understanding.

 The classroom teacher wears a microphone that projects their voice throughout the classroom.
 As part of this system, each room has their own hand held microphone for students to use when speaking to their class.

 Computer Technologies (ICT)

-Our aim is for students to confidently use an expansive range of programs and digital literacies and to continue developing an understanding of cyber safety from their prep year.
-They use educational software and sites such as Microsoft Office, PowerPoint, varying iPad applications, typing programs, stop motion programs and coding programs.
+Our aim is for students to confidently use an expansive range of programs and digital literacies and to continue developing an understanding of cyber safety throughout their time at school.
+They use educational software and sites including Microsoft Office tools, varying iPad applications, typing programs, stop motion programs and coding programs.
 Students are also provided the opportunity to share their work in classrooms through movie making, student developed websites and PowerPoint presentations.